 - 4.18 Based on the results and conclusions of the air quality assessment, mitigation measures may be recommended to offset any predicted impacts of the proposed development.
 As far as possible, mitigation measures should be embedded into the design of the scheme and the air quality assessment should inform the scheme design, rather than being completed afterwards.
 Some mitigation measures (such as mechanical ventilation) can be large, noisy and visually imposing, so should be included in the scheme design from the outset so that all impacts can be assessed. - 4.19 There are a range of mitigation measures that can be used and whilst the list below provides a number of examples, this is not exhaustive. - The design of the development can help to mitigate against exposure to existing air quality levels.
-This could include the location of mechanical ventilation, habitable rooms and openable windows to reduce exposure to vehicle emissions. - The installation of electric vehicle charging points to encourage the uptake and use of ultra-low emissions vehicles instead of combustion engine models. - Developers to prepare a travel plan or travel information packs to highlight alternative means of transport, such as public transport, location of electric vehicle charging points and car sharing incentives. - The provision of cycling and walking facilities. - Traffic management or contributions to highway infrastructure, both new and amended. - Green infrastructure; plants and trees may provide an aesthetically pleasing aspect to a scheme and may also be used to provide a barrier from a pollutant source such as a trafficked road. - Ultra-low NO_x (nitrogen oxides) emission boilers.
-On developments in built up areas, these boilers help to prevent new "hotspots" of high NO_x emissions. - Section 106 Agreements (Town and Country Planning Act 1990) to secure mitigation, where appropriate, to make the scheme environmentally acceptable. - The application of damage costs as set out in Air quality appraisal: damage cost guidance(27).
-Damage costs are the costs to society (mainly health) per tonne of
+This could include the location of mechanical ventilation, habitable rooms and openable windows to reduce exposure to vehicle emissions. - The installation of electric vehicle charging points to encourage the uptake and use of ultra-low emissions vehicles instead of combustion engine models (the infrastructure requirements for these are set out in Buildings Regulations Approved Document S -.Infrastructure for the charging of electric vehicles).

+- Developers to prepare a travel plan or travel information packs to highlight alternative means of transport, such as public transport, location of electric vehicle charging points and car sharing incentives. - The provision of cycling and walking facilities. - Traffic management or contributions to highway infrastructure, both new and amended.
+Green infrastructure: plants and trees may provide an aesthetically pleasing aspect to a scheme and may also be used to provide a barrier from a pollutant source such as a trafficked road. - Ultra-low NO_X (nitrogen oxides) emission boilers.
+On developments in built up areas, these boilers help to prevent new "hotspots" of high NO_X emissions. - Section 106 Agreements (Town and Country Planning Act 1990) to secure mitigation, where appropriate, to make the scheme environmentally acceptable. - The application of damage costs as set out in Air quality appraisal: damage cost guidance26.
+Damage costs are the costs to society (mainly health) per tonne of pollutant emitted.
+They provide an easy reckoning of the monetised value of changes in pollution. - Dust management plans and monitoring regimes.